 Architecture embodies a response to place.
-To see a site with fresh eyes, to gain understanding the character, rhythm and energy of that place is a necessity for great architects.
+To see a site with fresh eyes, to gain understanding of the character, rhythm and energy of that place, is a necessity for great architects.

-In the foot hills of the Himalayas the pace of India slowed.
-Rishikesh (figure 6) is located where the River Ganges first flows out of the mountains.
-The Mountains and the River dominate the landscape of the town that clings to each side of the steep riverbanks.
+In the foothills of the Himalayas, the pace of India slowed.
+Rishikesh is located where the River Ganges first flows out of the mountains.
+The mountains and the river dominate the landscape of the town that clings to each side of the steep riverbanks.
 This sketch picks out the orange color denoting the Hindu temples.
 The only other hue is of the mountains behind, towering over the temples and mimicking their peaks.
-The city merges into the rocky banks of the river, which flows below reflecting the stillness of the sky.
+The city merges into the rocky banks of the river which flows below, reflecting the stillness of the sky.

 The impressions of India that I have taken home with me depict a vast and at times overwhelming country.
 The places where I sat and sketched allowed me to connect to the places, cultures and people that I was visiting.

-For architects to connect to the places that they visit enables them to design in ways that enrich and highlight the currents existing in that place.
-The application of this ‘seeing’ of a place for residential architects allows us to observe the rhythms and culture of families and to design homes that enrich and engage with the life of the family.
+When architects connect to the places that they visit, it enables them to design in ways that enrich and highlight the currents existing in that place.
+The application of this ‘seeing’ of a place for residential architects allows us to observe the rhythms and culture of families, and to design homes that enrich and engage with the life of the family.